alexandertrefz/essence/packages/website/diagnostics.md

 its items belong to.
 Guard the Cases with `where @::hasItems()` and answer for the empty List in a Case of its own, or, for a Method Invocation, narrow the receiver with a Match before calling the Method.

+### `empty-dictionary-overlap`

+A Warning, and the empty Dictionary's half of `empty-list-overlap`: an earlier `case` — or an earlier dispatch branch — answers for this one's EMPTY Dictionaries.
+Key and value Types erase before a Match runs, so a Dictionary Matcher asks about the entries the value holds, and an empty Dictionary holds none, which makes it a value of every Dictionary Type there is.
+`case Dictionary<String, Integer>` above `case Dictionary<Integer, String>` therefore runs for an empty `Dictionary<Integer, String>`.

+Only the empty Dictionary crosses over; every Dictionary with entries still reaches the Case its entries belong to.
+Guard the Cases with `where @::hasEntries()` and answer for the empty Dictionary in a Case of its own, or, for a Method Invocation, narrow the receiver with a Match before calling the Method.

 ### `refinement-as-matcher`